Continued from Scattered Mennonite

 I figured out very quickly what kind of dietsch person Nancy was.
 We never used the word Mennoniten (Mennonites) to describe ourselves.
 We referred to ourselves only as dietsche menschen (German people) she was dietsche but I could tell that she was not Old Colony, because she had really short hair and she was wearing pants.

 The officer handed me a tape to replace the one he had taken into evidence from my answering machine.
-I took the tape and asked if I could I go to my apartment to change before we had to go to the police station.
+I took the tape and asked if I could go to my apartment to quickly shower and change before we had to go to the police station.
 “Absolutely, Anna,” he replied.

 George came out of his room, beautifully dressed and smelling amazing.
-They both came with to my apartment.
-I changed, brushed my teeth, washed my face, combed my hair, and put it into a bun.
+They both came with, to my apartment.
+I showered, changed, brushed my teeth, combed my hair, and put it into a bun.

 When I came back into my living room and saw the two of them sitting on that hideous floral love seat that Mark had given me, I thought to myself, “I have to get rid of that as soon as possible.”

-At the police station the officer asked me the same questions as he had asked me the day before.
-After I sign a big pile of papers, he said, “Okay, Anna, that is it for now.
-I will call you during the week to fill you in on the rest, but for now we are done.
+At the police station, the officer asked me the same questions as he had asked me the day before.
+After I sign a pile of papers, he said, “Okay, Anna, that is it for now.
+I will call you during the week to fill you in on the rest, but for now, we are done.
 Mark is not going to bother you again.”